Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 We set a maximum allowed mass ratio $q_\mathrm{max} = M_\mathrm{max}/M_\mathrm{min} = 1000$.
 We also calculate for the $i$-th moments of the mass distribution through

 For the initial merger rate suppression, we utilize an approximate form given by~\cite{Hutsi_2021}

 where $C$ is a function in $f_\mathrm{PBH}$ with the form

 $U(a, b; z)$ is the confluent hypergeometric function.
 We must note that this approximation for the suppression has varying levels of deviation from its exact formulation in Ref.~\cite{Raidal2025} for the double-bounded mass distributions we consider above.
 In particular, Ref.~\cite{Dizon_2024} reports deviations up to $50\%$ values of $\gamma \gg 1$.
 Given that we are interested in flat mass distributions, i.e., $\gamma \simeq 0$, we can safely sidestep this issue.
 Also, as stated in the Section~\ref{sec:intro}. we are only interested in the effects of \textit{initial} clustering, and hence, initial suppression.
-Thus we ignore the time-dependent $S_2$ suppression term, which accounts for disruption from later-forming DM haloes and substructures~\cite{PhysRevD.101.043015} .
+Thus we ignore the time-dependent $S_2$ suppression term, which accounts for disruption from later-forming DM haloes and substructures~\cite{PhysRevD.101.043015}.
+We will briefly discuss in Section~\ref{sec:conclusions} the implications of our results on late-time suppression, as well as possible ways to model such behaviour.